astronomer/docs/astro/view-logs.md

 5. Click **Instance Details**.
 6. Click **Log**.

-## Access Airflow Component Logs Locally
+## Access Airflow component logs locally

-Airflow Webserver, Worker, and Triggerer logs are not available for Astro Deployments.
+Airflow webserver, worker, and triggerer logs are not available for Astro Deployments.

-To show logs for your Airflow Scheduler, Webserver, or metadata database locally, run the following command:
+To show logs for your Airflow scheduler, webserver, or metadata database locally, run the following command:

 ```sh
 astro dev logs